Thursday, November 21, 2024

 • Object privileges that allow users to execute, select, insert, update, or delete data on database objects to which the privileges were assigned.

-The GRANT statement provides access and permissions on database objects to the user.
+The GRANT statement provides user access and permissions on database objects.
 The basic syntax is as follows:

 GRANT privileges